cloudfoundry-community/docker-broker-deployment/README.md

 The example above was created using the following deployment:

 ```
-bosh2 deploy docker-broker.yml \
+bosh deploy docker-broker.yml \
   --vars-store tmp/creds.yml \
   -o services/op-postgresql96.yml \
   -o services/op-mysql56.yml \
-  -o services/op-redis32.yml
+  -o services/op-redis32.yml \
+  -o <(./pick-from-cloud-config.sh)
 ```

 That's it!
 BOSH will bring up a cluster of servers that each run the `docker` daemon.
 They also each have a local agent [`cf-containers-broker`](https://github.com/cloudfoundry-community/cf-containers-broker/), and will start downloading the three Docker images corresponding to the three `services/*.yml` files included above.
 The deployment also includes the coordinating service broker `subway`.

-To see the list of servers running, use `bosh2 instances`:
+To see the list of servers running, use `bosh instances`:

 ```
 Instance                                          Process State  AZ  IPs